Jason Heyward Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is sixth in the league with a collective 9.7 strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective 9.8 K/9, the fourth-best in the league.

-- The Cubs have a 3.75 team ERA that ranks seventh among all MLB pitching staffs.
+- The Cubs have the fourth-ranked team ERA among all MLB pitching staffs (3.02).

-- Cubs pitchers combine to give up 11 home runs (0.9 per game), the fourth-fewest in the league.
+- Cubs pitchers combine to allow 12 home runs (0.7 per game), the second-fewest in baseball.

-- The Cubs will look to Smyly (0-1) in his third start this season.
+- The Cubs will send Taillon (0-2) out for his fourth start of the season.
+He is 0-2 with a 3.86 ERA and 16 strikeouts through 14 2/3 innings pitched.

-- His most recent appearance came on Monday against the Seattle Mariners, when the lefty went five innings, surrendering one earned run while giving up two hits.
+- The right-hander's most recent appearance came on Sunday against the Los Angeles Dodgers, when he tossed five scoreless innings while giving up two hits.

+- In three games this season, the 31-year-old has a 3.86 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .263 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.